Information and what to do.

 Property owners in the state of Louisiana are responsible for keeping their property reasonably safe for other people.
 When accidents occur due to the negligence of the owner, injury victims and their families may be entitled to pursue premises liability claims.
 An experienced personal injury lawyer can help you determine who is negligent and who should be held liable for your injuries.

-At Murphy Law Firm, LLC, in Baton Rouge, our attorneys have more than 28 years of combined experience representing people injured in slip-and-fall and other premises liability accidents.
+At Murphy Law Firm, LLC, in Baton Rouge, our premises liability lawyers have more than 150 years of combined experience representing people injured in slip-and-fall and other premises liability accidents.
 We work hard to recover the maximum compensation that our clients need for medical treatment, lost wages, pain and suffering, and other expenses.
 Make sure you are not taken advantage of by the insurance company.
 Read our Injury Accident Guide and learn more about what to do after an accident that leaves you or someone you love injured.

 Our firm has handled a wide range of claims involving premises liability, including:

 It is important to take action as soon as possible after a personal injury incident.
-Contact us today to schedule a free consultation, and learn what types of compensation you may be entitled to.
+Contact us today to schedule a free consultation with our premises liability lawyers, and learn what types of compensation you may be entitled to.

 §2800.6.
 Burden of proof in claims against merchants